feldera/feldera/docs/contributors/compiler.md

 $ ./sql-to-dbsp -h
 Usage: sql-to-dbsp [options] Input file to compile
   Options:
+    --alltables
+      Generate an input for each CREATE TABLE, even if the table is not used by any view
+      Default: false
+    --handles
+      Use handles (true) or Catalog (false) in the emitted Rust code
+      Default: false
     -h, --help, -?
       Show this message and exit
-    --alltables
-      Generate an input for each CREATE TABLE, even if the table is not used by any view
+    --ignoreOrder
+      Ignore ORDER BY clauses at the end
       Default: false
     --lenient
       Lenient SQL validation.
 If true it allows duplicate column names in a